 6. United Kingdom

 The UK is an island separated from mainland Europe by the North Sea and the English Channel.
-Including Ireland and overseas territories, there are 6,806 islands in the entire UK, most of which are in Scotland.
+Including all overseas territories, there are 6,806 islands in the entire UK, most of which are in Scotland.
 Tourists list the islands of Skye, Orkney, Fair Isle, Lindisfarne, Mersea, Isle of Wight, Herm, Anglesey, Lundy, and Bryher as some of the best to visit for an unforgettable experience.
 Together, most of the islands have prehistoric sites like Roman ruins and medieval castles.

 Being a country and a continent, the Indian and Pacific oceans surround the Commonwealth of Australia which has the mainland Australian continent, Tasmania, and many other smaller islands.
 Officially, Australia has 8,222 islands of which 3,747 islands are in Western Australia, 1,955 in Queensland, 1,000 in Tasmania, 887 in Northern Territory, and 346 in southern Australia.
 Melvin Island is the largest of the total number of islands.
 Australia boasts of various wildlife including kangaroos and duck-billed platypuses.
 Other attractions include the Great Barrier Reef, lakes, forests, and the vast desert.